 The huge St. Peter’s Basilica and St. Peter’s Square are probably well-known all over the world, but the Vatican Museums with their meaningful artworks and beautiful gardens are definitely worth a visit too.All info about visiting Vatican City

-When you’re taking a trip to Rome, the first thing you need to sort out is your accommodation.
+When you’re going on a trip to Rome, the first thing you need to sort out is your accommodation.

 It’s not always easy in a city as big as Rome.
 Hotel prices can be pretty high and you don’t want to be too far from the city’s sights.
 If it’s your first time in Rome, you’ll definitely want to stay in a central hotel.

-To help you out, we’ve rounded up the best neighborhoods to stay in, our favorite hotels, and the coolest boutique and luxury hotels in Rome in our articles:
+To help you out, we’ve summed up the best neighborhoods to stay in, our favorite hotels, and the coolest boutique and luxury hotels in Rome in our articles: